thanknoah/NoahSQL/README.md

-BETA V1.6
+BETA V1.7

-- Clean up in code
+- Added DELETE functions to tables
-- Improved readability massively
+- Added a lock file system
-- Increase peformance
+- Fixed a bug to do with SELECT statement